 It’s a compact boiler; you can see the dimensions here.

 We’d expect to pay £750-£800 (boiler only) for the Logic Plus 30.

-So essentially, you’ve got a boiler that’s similar to the Vokera Excel 29kw for a similar price, except:
+So, essentially, you’ve got a boiler that’s similar to the Excel 29kW, and it costs about the same, except:

-Hopefully this quick review of the Vokera Excel has been useful.
+Hopefully this quick review of the 29kW combi boiler from the Vokera Excel range has been useful.

 Got questions?
 Drop us an email via our contact form, and we’ll do our best to help you out.